Applying for Admission

 - Language Proficiency Scores (if applicable): Submit an official Test of English as a Foreign Language (TOEFL) score or an International English Testing System (IELTS) score if you are an international applicant whose native language is not English.
 The Admissions Committee generally requires a TOEFL score of at least 100 and a IELTS score of at least a 7.5.
 Copies and faxes are not accepted as official documents and test scores must be sent directly from the testing service.
 This requirement may be waived for those applicants who have completed a degree programs in the United States.
 The school's code for the TOEFL/IELTS test is: 1412 (University of Loyola Chicago Graduate Programs).
 You will find detailed information about the tests at www.toefl.org and www.ielts.org.

 - Credentialing Evaluations: Submit credentialing evaluation if you are an international applicant or U.S. residents who completed school abroad.
 Non-U.S. transcripts must be submitted to the Educational Credential Evaluators, Inc. (ECE) for evaluation of credentials.
 The general evaluation report must show that your non-U.S. education is equivalent to a U.S. bachelor's degree or its equivalent and a U.S. J.D. degree or its equivalent.

 - Application Deadline: Submit the application form and all supporting documents by July 1.

 - Additional Requirements: A personal interview may be required.

-- Financial Assistance: For U.S. citizens or permanent residents needing financial assistance, please refer to Loyola's Financial Aid Checklist and Your Guide to Financing a Loyola Graduate Education for additional information on getting started.
+- Financial Assistance: For U.S. citizens or permanent residents needing financial assistance, please refer to Loyola's Financial Aid Checklist and Loyola Graduate Education (PDF) for additional information on getting started.